Aye (village)

 Aye (Åye) is a village of Wallonia and a district of the municipality of Marche-en-Famenne, located in the province of Luxembourg, Belgium.

 The inhabitants of Aye are called the "Godis" in the Walloon language.

+Radio Station

+At Aye, there is at 50°12'16"N 5°17'22"E a relay station of RTBF, which was originally used for broadcasting on 1305 kHz with a power of 10 kW.